Kazuchika Okada: Gedo's betrayal and various feuds (2018–2021)

-Okada then entered a feud with Taichi, where at The New Beginning in Sapporo night 2, Okada defeated Taichi.
-Okada was then announced to be facing Jay White in the first round of the New Japan Cup 2020, however due to the COVID-19 pandemic, all New Japan Cup and further New Japan events were postponed.
+Okada then entered a feud with Taichi, where at night two of The New Beginning in Sapporo, Okada defeated Taichi.
+Okada was then announced to be facing Jay White in the first round of the New Japan Cup, however due to the COVID-19 pandemic, all New Japan Cup and further New Japan events were postponed.
 Okada defeated Gedo in the first round of the New Japan Cup, followed by subsequent victories over Yuji Nagata, Taiji Ishimori, and Hiromu Takahashi, before losing to Evil in the final.

 At Dominion in Osaka-jo Hall, Okada was on the losing side of a tag team match, teaming with Goto against Bullet Club's Yujiro Takahashi and Taiji Ishimori, when Takahashi pinned Goto.
 This began a small feud with Takahashi, culminating in Okada defeating him at Sengoku Lord in Nagoya on July 25.
 During a post-match interview, Okada teased a "controversial announcement".
 Three days later, during a press conference, NJPW chairman Naoki Sugabayashi alongside Okada announced the creation of the KOPW Championship; Okada then proceeded to introduce the title and its concept, also announcing KOPW 2021 for the following year.
 The tournament to crown the inaugural champion began on August 26 with four first round matches leading to a four-way final at Summer Struggle in Jingu.
 In the first round, Okada was paired off against Takahashi and the fans were allowed to vote for the stipulations online on the social networking service Twitter.
 Fans had the choice to vote for either a three-on-one handicap match including Gedo and Jado (Okada's choice) or a lumberjack with leather belts match (Takahashi's choice); fans voted for the former.
 On August 26, Okada soundly defeated his three opponents but would lose to stablemate Toru Yano three days later in the final which also included El Desperado and Sanada.
 From September 19 until October 16, Okada took part in G1 Climax 30 as part of block A, finishing the tournament with a record of six wins and three losses.
-Going into the final day of block A matches, Okada had a slim chance to qualify for the final needing a victory against Will Ospreay and for both Kota Ibushi and Jay White to lose their respective matches.
-However, Ospreay's girlfriend Bea Priestley and the returning Great O-Kharn interfered in the match, helping earn victory for Ospreay and ending Okada's tournament.
+Going into the final day of block A matches, Okada had a slim chance to qualify for the final needing a victory against Ospreay and for both Kota Ibushi and Jay White to lose their respective matches.
+However, Ospreay's girlfriend Bea Priestley and the returning Great-O-Khan interfered in the match, helping earn victory for Ospreay and ending Okada's tournament.
 Afterwards, Ospreay cemented his heel turn by attacking Okada and would officially leave Chaos to start a new faction named The Empire.
 Following the tournament, Okada was gunning for revenge against Ospreay for his actions.
 On November 7, at Power Struggle, Okada defeated O-Khan via referee's decision.
 Post match, he was confronted by Ospreay who challenged him to a match at Wrestle Kingdom 15, which Okada accepted.
-On January 4, 2021, at Wrestle Kingdom 15 Night 1, Okada defeated Ospreay.
+On January 4, 2021, at night one of Wrestle Kingdom 15, Okada defeated Ospreay.